- From Short Trips to Traveling the World & Living Abroad -

 Plaza Botero is a collection of larger-than-life sculptures by Colombia’s most famous artist, and makes for a great photoshoot.

-The Botanical Garden is a lovely, free public space to enjoy an afternoon with friends, a book or your thoughts!
+The Botanical Garden is a lovely, free public space to enjoy an afternoon with friends, a book, or your thoughts!

-Take the Metrocable and a picnic up to Parque Arví overlooking the city.
 Or sign up for a graffiti tour in Comuna 13 to learn about the neighborhood’s complex, violent past through intricate street art.

-There are countless day and weekend destinations just a few hours by bus as well.
-Guatape is a well-known town on a manmade lake, with a giant rock you can scale for fabulous views, and Rio Claro offers an escape into nature.
+Guatape is a well-known town on a manmade lake, with a giant rock you can climb for fabulous views, and Rio Claro offers an escape into nature.
 The iconic coffee region is easily accessible for a long weekend too!

 5. Meeting People in Medellin